muness/eligible-CSharp/README.md

 ### Configure
 You can request an account at https://eligible.com/request-access

-Please include below namespace to make calls to the Eligible Api.
+Please include the below namespaces to make calls to the Eligible API.
 ```cs
 using EligibleService.Core; // For Query
 using EligibleService.Model; //For Response
 ```
-Below lines of code stores your ApiKey, TestMode and ApiVersion once and use it in entire application.
+The below lines of code store your ApiKey, TestMode and ApiVersion once and use it in entire application.
 ```cs
 Eligible eligible = Eligible.Instance;
 eligible.ApiKey = "Api Key";
 eligible.IsTest = true;
 ```
 	(OR)
-create RequestOptions object and pass it to every request
+Create a RequestOptions object and pass it to every request
 ```cs
 RequestOptions requestOptions = new RequestOptions();
 requestOptions.ApiKey = "Api Key";